The United States officially announced the launch of anti-dumping and anti-subsidy investigations on imported cabinets and bathroom cabinets in China.

 From January 2016 to January 2018, the United States imported wooden cabinets and bathroom cabinets from China increased by 19.9%.
 The amount of imported cabinets and bathroom cabinets from China accounted for 50% of the total imports.
 The low-price sales of Chinese cabinets resulted in a loss of $116 million between 2016 and 2018.

 In response to the US anti-dumping investigation, the Guangdong Provincial Department of Commerce, Foshan Bureau of Commerce, Hangzhou Bureau of Commerce’s Foreign Trade Office, China Chamber of Commerce for Import and Export of Light Industrial Crafts, Guali Town Decoration and Sanitary Ware Industry Association convened cabinets and sanitary ware exporting enterprises to discuss countermeasures.
 According to people familiar with the U.S. market, it is expected that the U.S. Department of Commerce will launch an anti-dumping and countervailing investigation after the U.S. Cabinet Alliance filed an anti-dumping application for Chinese cabinets and bathroom cabinets with the U.S. Department of Commerce.

 The U.S. Department of Commerce has decided to launch an anti-dumping and countervailing investigation into Chinese imports of wooden cabinets and bathroom cabinets, which will be examined by the U.S. International Trade Commission.
-The final decision may take months to reach.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our article infringes on your rights and interests, please email us in time and we will delete it at the first time.
+The final decision may take months to reach.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our articles infringe on your copyrights and interests, please email us at firstname.lastname@example.org in time and we will delete it at the first time.